Mayamariaruth/lohana/README.md

 - VSCode will now clone the repository and you can choose to open it in your current window or in a new window.

 ## Testing
 All the testing for this project can be found in a separate document [here](TESTING.md).

 ## Credits
 ### Technologies

 - The packages installed for this project can be found in [the requirements.txt](requirements.txt).
 - Django was used as the Python framework.
+- HTML/CSS for the templates and styling.
+- JavaScript/JQuery to manipulate the DOM.
+- Bootstrap 4.4 (as used in the Boutique Ado walkthrough to simplify utilizing that code) to simplify the styling.
 - Django AllAuth was used for the user authentication and register, sign-up and login tasks.
 - ElephantSQL was used for the database during development and in deployment.
 - Bootstrap 5.3.2 was used to style HTML and CSS.
 - Cloudinary was used for media file storage.
 - Whitenoise was used to serve static files.
+- Stripe for handling payments.

 ### Code